RodneyShag/Spark/readme.md

 Fastest to Slowest: Solution 2, Solution 1, Solution 3

-- Takeaways
-    - Cartesian product (Solution 3) is extremely slow.
+- Cartesian product (Solution 3) is _extremely_ slow.
 Use inner join instead.
 - Filtering data first before join (Solution 2) is much faster than joining then filtering (Solution 1)

-#### Types of Data
+### Types of Data

 - Structured: Database tables
 - Semi-Structured: JSON, XML - these types of data are self-describing.
 No rigid structure to them.